These questions are for auditors who wish to find out more about using the Sedex system.

 What about Associate Auditor Group (AAG) membership ?

 Membership of the AAG does not imply any increased competence of the audit company/auditor.
 The main function of the AAG is to drive best practice in social auditing and SMETA specifically.
-It is a working group, therefore membership numbers are limited.
 There is an annual membership cost (based on turnover) and, in return for the work they do, AAG members are named on the website.
 AAG members also have access to additional features in the Sedex system.